saveourtool/diktat/info/guide/guide-chapter-3.md

  ```

 <!-- =============================================================================== -->
-### <a name="c3.3"></a> Indentation
+### <a name="c3.3"></a> 3.3 Indentation
 ### <a name="r3.3.1"></a>Rule 3.3.1: Use spaces for indentation.
 Each indentation equals four spaces.

 Only spaces are permitted for indentation, and each indentation should equal `4 spaces` (tabs are not permitted).
 If you prefer using tabs, simply configure them to automatically change to spaces in your IDE.
-These code blocks should be indented if they are placed on the newline and the following conditions are met:
+These code blocks should be indented if they are placed on the new line and the following conditions are met:
 -	The code block is placed immediately after an opening brace.
 -	The code block is placed after each operator, including assignment operator (`+`/`-`/`&&`/`=`/etc.).
 -	The code block is a call chain of methods: